shadowmint/unity-elegant-flow/README.md

 React inspired component based UI for unity3d.

+This package requires the 4.6 or greater equivalent unity runtime.

 This is a pre-release version, as such there are no tagged releases.

 ## Usage